MR436/Data-Centralisation-project/README.md

 After all data was cleaned, it was uploaded into pg admin into 5 different tables and respective primary and foreign key was given to each table:

 <img width="140" alt="image" src="https://user-images.githubusercontent.com/110827214/220201637-6cdbba18-8899-46f2-a245-63506b5be320.png">

+# Milestone 3 Query the data

+Once all data uploaded, database was ready to answer some business questions like:
+ - which months produced most sales
+ - what percentage of sales coming from each store type
+ - how quickly is the company making sales